RadioNinjaPirata/radioninjapirata.github.io/radio_piratemetal.md

 # Pirate Metal

-Oh-Hoy!!!
+Ahoy!!!
 How couldn't we have a **Pirate Metal** radio station?
 Set sail!

 Our radio is a dynamic playlist on Spotfy which regenerates every 2h with 40 new songs, sampling random songs from the featured Pirates, full discographies considered!